Multi-wavelength study of the galactic PeVatron candidate LHAASO J2108+5157: Summary and conclusions

-The lack of detection of a pulsar associated with the UHE source presents another challenge for the TeV-halo scenario.
-Our dedicated analysis of the 12-years \emph{Fermi}-LAT data allowed us to precisely determine the spectral properties of the HE source 4FGL J2108.0+5155, spatially consistent with LHAASO J2108+5157.
-The spectral analysis shows that the HE emission is compatible with the spectral properties of the population of known gamma-ray pulsars, characterized with soft spectra.
-Limits on the total energy released by the tentative pulsar, given by the luminosity of the source and relativistic electron cooling time, significantly exceed the total energy in relativistic electrons and it would therefore be able to power the VHE-UHE emission.
+The lack of detection of a pulsar associated with the UHE source presents another challenge for the PWN/TeV-halo scenario.
+Our dedicated analysis of the 12 years of \emph{Fermi}-LAT data allowed us to precisely determine the spectral properties of the HE source 4FGL J2108.0+5155, which is spatially consistent with LHAASO J2108+5157.
+The spectral analysis shows that the HE emission is compatible with the spectral properties of the population of known gamma-ray pulsars, which are characterized with soft spectra.
+Limits on the total energy released by the tentative pulsar derived from the luminosity of the source and relativistic electron cooling time significantly exceed the total energy in relativistic electrons, and such an object would therefore be able to power the VHE-UHE emission.

-The presence of two molecular clouds in the direction of LHAASO J2108+5157 supports a hadronic scenario of emission, where the UHE gamma rays would be produced due to interaction of relativistic protons accelerated in a close stellar cluster or SNR with one of the two molecular clouds.
-In such scenario, X-ray ULs on synchrotron radiation of secondaries would allow for significantly higher levels of magnetic field in the source compared to the leptonic scenario of emission.
-We performed a detailed spectral modeling under the assumption of $\pi^0$ decay dominated emission, yielding a cut-off energy of the underlying relativistic protons of $E_\mathrm{c,1,2} = 213 \pm 31 \, \mathrm{TeV}$, for both clouds consistently.
-While the total energy in relativistic protons is low enough compared with the typical energy of SN explosion, the required spectral index is too hard ($\alpha_{1,2} = 0.5 \pm 0.3$) compared to the standard DSA, however, hard spectral indices are expected in the non-linear regime of efficient DSA.
-Such a hard spectrum can also be expected if the acceleration is dominated by stochastic acceleration processes in molecular clouds with turbulent magnetic field, or in the case when gas clumps are present in a SNR shell.
+The presence of two molecular clouds in the direction of LHAASO J2108+5157 supports a hadronic scenario of emission, with the UHE gamma rays being produced by the interaction of relativistic protons accelerated in a close stellar cluster or SNR with one of the two molecular clouds.
+In such a scenario, X-ray ULs on the synchrotron radiation of secondaries would allow significantly higher levels of magnetic field in the source compared to the leptonic scenario of emission.
+We performed a detailed spectral modeling under the assumption of $\pi^0$ decay-dominated emission based on the phenomenological scenario proposed by \cite{celli2019}, that is, assuming that the hard spectrum in the LST spectral window is due to protons escaping a shock around a middle-aged SNR and illuminating the molecular cloud.
+The best-fit value of $\gamma_\mathrm{min} \approx 1.5\times 10^5$ agrees with one of the scenarios propose by \cite{celli2019}, which predicts a narrow distribution of escaped protons, with a low-energy cut-off up to $\approx 10^5$ GeV.
+The proposed model reproduces the observed broad-band SED reasonably well, but a followup analysis is still needed to get a better constraint on the spectrum of the escaped proton illuminating the molecular cloud, and will be presented in a future publication.
+For example, a narrower proton distribution and/or a softer spectrum in the escaped protons can still account for the observed SED, with implications as to the age of the possible SNR.
+Nonetheless, the current analysis shows the potential of the LST in providing robust observational constraints useful for testing theoretical frameworks, and reducing the degeneracy in the parameter space.